RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

  * **fragment_size** – the maximum size that a message can take before it is to be fragmented.
  * **compression** – an optional string to specify the compression scheme to be used on messages.
-Valid values are "none" and "png"
+Valid values are "none", "png" and "cbor"

 If queue_length is specified, then messages are placed into the queue before being sent.
 Messages are sent from the head of the queue.
 If the queue gets